Dražeta: Hrisovulje of Dečani

-According to "Srpski prezimenik" (Dr Velimir Mihajlović, Novi Sad, 2002), Dražetin was a surname in this case, while Milica Grković (Imena u Dečanskim hrisovuljama, Novi Sad, 1983) think that it was a name.
+According to Srpski prezimenik by Velimir Mihajlović (2002), Dražetin represents a surname in this instance, while Milica Grković, in Imena u Dečanskim hrisovuljama (1983), interprets it as a personal name.

 Montenegrin defters

-The "Harač defter of Montenegro" (Ottoman tax record) from 1521 mention a person with name Dražeta Radivoj in the village Desići in Montenegro.
-The same person is also mentioned in "Imperial defter for Montenegro and nahije of Grbalj" from 1523, although with a slight difference: the person is mentioned as Dražeta Radonja and the village is mentioned as Lešnji Desići, but it is sure that it is the same village and the same person.
-However, it cannot be said for sure whether Dražeta is a given name or a surname of this person.
+The Ottoman Haraç defter (tax register) of Montenegro from 1521 records a person named Dražeta Radivoj in the village of Desići.
+The same individual appears in the Imperial defter for Montenegro and the nahija of Grbalj from 1523, though under the name Dražeta Radonja and with the village listed as Lešnji Desići.
+Despite these variations, the records are understood to refer to the same person and settlement.
+It remains unclear whether Dražeta functions here as a given name or a surname.

-Katastig of Patriarchate of Peć
+Katastig of the Patriarchate of Peć

-Name Dražeta is mentioned in the place Berčul in Banat, in 1660.
-It was recorded in the "Holly katastig of monasteries of the Holly and Great Church of the Patriarchate of Peć".
-"Katastig" is a list which contains records who donated what to the Patriarchate of Peć.
-When mandataries of the patriarch visited Berčul in 1660, this inscription was written:
+The name Dražeta is recorded in the settlement of Berčul in Banat in 1660, in the "Holy katastig of the monasteries of the Holy and Great Church of the Patriarchate of Peć".
+A katastig was a register documenting donations made to the Patriarchate.

+When representatives of the Patriarchate visited Berčul in 1660, the following entry was recorded: